lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app3.md

 * Apify even prepared the while piece of code for you to copy in order to use this scraper.
 Go back to <b>Google Images Scraper</b> and click <b>API</b> in the top right corner.
 Then click <b>API clients</b> from the dropdown menu.
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/apify7.png" width="967" height="253" />

-* The code template written in different languages will appear, choose <b>Python</b> and copy the code there.
+* The code template is written in different languages, choose <b>Python</b> and copy the code there.
 To execute this scraper, you only need to replace "<YOUR_API_TOKEN>" with your own API token.
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/apify8.png" width="711" height="536" />

 Apify provides $5 dollars monthly for you to use, so if your app is not too popular, this free $5 should be enough as each image search only costs $0.003.
-Otherwise [you can check Apify pricing choices][8] for your purpose. 😉 Tip, you can also create multiple accounts to use the free service for a longer term 😉.
+Otherwise [you can check Apify pricing choices][8] for your purpose. 😉 Tip, you can also create multiple Apify accounts to use the free service for a longer term 😉.

 ##### 4. (Optional) Enable Google Custom Search
-There is very low chance that Apify doesn't return output, such as having timeout error.
-Low chance doesn't mean 0 possibility, and when it happened it hurts user experience.
-To ensure a smooth user experience, we can use an alternative image search solution.
-Among all the free solutions, Lady H. chose Google Custom Search, because it's fast and allows 100 free queries each day.
-In order to use it, you need to [create a Google Search API key][9] and [create a search engine to get its ID][10].
+While the chances of Apify failing to return output, such as due to a timeout error, are low, they are not zero.
+Such occurrences can negatively impact user experience.
+To ensure smooth performance, consider using an alternative image search solution.
+Among the free options, Lady H. chose Google Custom Search for its speed and allowance of 100 free queries per day.
+To use it, you need to [create a Google Search API key][9] and [create a search engine to get its ID][10].

 ##### 5. Other Key Packages to Install
 Besides package "streamit", you also need to install the following packages: